PyCav/server/server_setup_guide.md

 screen startserver
 ```

-To detach from the processe's running screen press **CTRL-A** followed by **CTRL_D** you can now safely exit your ssh-client without interupting the JupyterHub process.
+To detach from the process's running screen press **CTRL-A** followed by **CTRL_D** you can now safely exit your ssh-client without interupting the JupyterHub process.
 To reattach to the JupyterHub screen run the following command (as root).

 ```bash